 7. Consider Whether to Use Automation

 For some business owners, automated tools can be a highly effective way to create your website’s taxonomy.
 However, this isn’t always the best option.
 It’s often best to use automated tools if you have a large website.
 However, owners of smaller websites should avoid the use of automated tools.
-For some website owners, it’s best to use a combination of automated and manual design of the taxonomy.
-If you use automation to create the taxonomy, it’s important to make sure that you use an effective and reliable software program.
+For some website owners, it’s best to use automatic and manual taxonomy design.
+If you use automation to create the taxonomy, it’s essential to make sure that you use an effective and reliable software program.

 8. Search Feedback for Clues about How to Design Your Taxonomy

-It’s a good idea to look for feedback from your customers and use that information to help you determine how to structure your taxonomy.
+It’s a good idea to look for customer feedback and use that information to help structure your taxonomy.
 One great way to do this is to survey your customers.
 Another great way to get information from your customers is to offer an online form that allows customers to give feedback about your website.
-After the taxonomy is implemented, it’s a good idea to continue to gather information from your customers.
+After the taxonomy is implemented, it’s a good idea to continue gathering customer information.

 9. Test the Taxonomic Structure

-When you are first implementing a taxonomy, it’s important that you immediately test it.
-Here are some taxonomy basics to keep in mind while you’re testing your website’s taxonomic structure:
+When you are first implementing a taxonomy, it’s essential that you immediately test it.
+Here are some taxonomy basics to keep in mind while you’re trying your website’s taxonomic structure:

 This test should involve as much of the content as possible.
-For smaller website owners, it may be possible to run this test with all of the content on your site.
+For smaller website owners, running this test with all the content on your site may be possible.

 Determine if Visitors to Your Site Can Perform All Necessary Tasks in a Reasonable Amount of Time

 Time how long it takes to search for and purchase various products off of your page.
-Furthermore, time how long it takes you to search for various articles on your website.
-Compare these times with the amount of time that visitors typically spend on websites that are similar to yours.
-Make sure that the amount of time it takes to perform these tasks is significantly less than the amount of time that people typically spend on websites similar to yours.
+Furthermore, how long it takes to search for multiple articles on your website?
+Compare these times with the time visitors typically spend on websites like yours.
+Make sure that the time it takes to perform these tasks is significantly less than the time people usually spend on websites like yours.

 Determine if the Taxonomic Categories Are Clearly Defined

-Make sure that there isn’t a significant amount of overlap between categories that you have created.
+Ensure there isn’t a significant overlap between the categories you created.

-If the taxonomic structure you have created needs more work, it’s essential to immediately make the necessary changes.
-After you make the changes, go through the same testing process again.
-It’s also important to go through the testing process if you make changes to the taxonomy later on to increase findability of content or improve other aspects of your website.
+If the taxonomic structure you have created needs more work, it’s essential to make the necessary changes immediately.
+Then, after you complete the changes, go through the same testing process again.
+It’s also required to go through the testing process if you make changes to the taxonomy later to increase content findability or improve other aspects of your website.

 10. Taxonomy Creation Isn’t a One-Time Event

-Keep up to date on changes that you could make to the taxonomy in order to improve your website and increase findability of content.
+Keep updated on changes you could make to the taxonomy to improve your website and increase content findability.
 In some cases, categories in the taxonomy may become obsolete.
-If you have a large website, it will be essential to have a team of employees continuing to check the site’s taxonomy in order to ensure that it’s working properly.
-If you begin selling new products or provide new information on your website, it is often necessary to put this content in a new taxonomic category.
+For example, if you have a large website, it will be essential to have a team of employees continuing to check the site’s taxonomy to ensure it’s working correctly.
+In addition, if you begin selling new products or provide further information on your website, it is often necessary to put this content in a new taxonomic category.